San Anto Cultural Arts

 Dimensions: 105’ x 16’

-Lead artists: Adrian Fernandez (design) and Alex Fernandez (painting)
+Lead Community Muralists: Adrian Fernandez and Alex Fernandez

 The mural is titled “Heavy Metal” because three of the artists were part of the same heavy metal band.
 The mural was blessed by the Azteca Danzantes and by Father Marty Elsner from Our Lady of Guadalupe Church, and Fernando Flores read original poetry at the dedication.